 Violent crime is more of a concern in city centres than in suburban and rural communities.
 Poorer neighbourhoods, where crime is more common, are avoidable, and downtown areas and business districts are generally safe.
-Expats in the US should become familiar with ‘good’ and ‘bad’ sections of cities before they rent or buy property.
+Expats in the US should become familiar with the ‘good’ and ‘bad’ sections of cities before they rent or buy property.

-Some cities have much higher crime rates than others, but expats in the US can expect a strong police presence everywhere.
 Basic safety precautions which would be practised elsewhere in the world should be followed here too, such as avoiding walking alone through less busy areas of the city at night.

 Terrorism in the USA

 Terrorism, including domestic terrorism, is a risk in the USA.
 In many cases, the country's various security agencies are generally able to intercept any plots from large terrorist groups before they are carried out.
 The main risk comes from local individuals inspired by terrorist ideology to carry out so-called ‘lone actor’ attacks targeting public events or places.
 Shootings have also increased at schools, but the vast majority of schools have put various security measures in place to limit any possible damage in the case of a shooting.

 Dos and don'ts of avoiding crime in the USA